quantiota/AI-Agent-Farm/doc/it-admin/network/README.md

 **3. Managed Switch:** Configure VLANs 10, 20, and 30 on the switch.
 Assign appropriate ports to each VLAN as per the requirements mentioned above.

-**4. Router:** Configure VLAN routing on the router to allow inter-VLAN communication.
+**4. Router:** Configure VLAN routing on the router to allow inter-VLAN communication if necessary.
 Connect the router to the internet and assign the appropriate VLAN tag for VLAN 10.

 ### VLAN Configuration: